Identify your best candidates at speed

 Hire Faster, Lose Fewer Candidates

-Geektastic is designed to get candidates through the code challenge process in as little time a possible, massively reducing the time to hire, leaving you to choose from the best people.
+Geektastic is designed to get your candidates through the assessment process quickly, reducing the time to hire, leaving you to choose from the best people.

 - CV filtering